dgnorton/ncid/doc/INSTALL-Cygwin.md

 > - Go to a cygwin command line, and type the following to install ncidd as a
     service:

->>> cygrunsrv -I ncidd -n -p /usr/local/bin/ncidd
+          cygrunsrv -I ncidd -n -p /usr/local/bin/ncidd
                     -f "Network CallerID daemon(ncidd)" -a -D

->> Explaining each of these parameters:
+>> Explaining these parameters:

           -I indicates install
           -n indicates that the service never exits by itself (I don't recall why this has to be set, but it doesn't work otherwise) -p /usr/local/bin/ncidd:
              Application path which is run as a service.
           -f "Network CallerID daemon (ncidd)":
              Optional string which contains  the service description (the desc you see in the Services listing) -a -D: passes the parameter "-D" to the ncidd program so it runs in debug mode.
 This keeps ncidd running in the "foreground" of the  cygrunsrv process.

 > - Likewise, to remove the ncidd service: cygrunsrv -R ncidd

 > - To install sip2ncid to run in the background, the command line is similar:

           cygrunsrv -I sip2ncid -n -p /usr/local/bin/sip2ncid -y ncidd \
                     -a '-i "/Device/NPF_{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX}" \
                     -D' -f "Service to pick SIP packets from network and send to ncidd" \
                     --termsig KILL

->> Explaining each of these parameters:
+>> Explaining these parameters:

 		  -I indicates install
 		  -n indicates that the service never exits by itself (I don't recall why this has to be set, but it doesn't work otherwise) -p /usr/local/bin/sip2ncid: Application path which is run as a service.
 		  -y ncidd: adds a service dependency with the ncidd service so that the ncidd service gets started automatically when you start sip2ncid
 		  -a '-i "/Device/NPF_{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX}" -D':
 			     note the single and double quotes in this section.
 You need to replace XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX in the above
 			     with NETWORK_INTERFACE from way above.
 To be clear, you want to replace /Device/NPF_{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX}
 			     with NETWORK_INTERFACE from way above.
 		  -f "Service to pick SIP packets from network and send to ncidd":
 		     Optional string which contains the service description (the desc you see in the Services listing) --termsig KILL: termination signal to send.
 If you don't include this the service doesn't always get stopped.

-> - Likewise, to remove the sip2ncid service: cygrunsrv -R sip2ncid
+> - Likewise, to remove the sip2ncid service:

+          cygrunsrv -R sip2ncid

 > - To install ncid-notify to run in the background, the command
 	  line is similar:

           cygrunsrv -I ncid-notify -p /bin/sh.exe -a \
 		            '-c "/usr/local/bin/ncid --no-gui --message --program ncid-notify"' \
 		            -f "Service to use notify service to send ncid messages to iPad"

->> Explaining each of these parameters:
+>> Explaining these parameters:

           -I indicates install
           -p /bin/sh.exe: Application path to run, which in this case is just sh.exe because ncid-notify is a shell script
           -a '-c "/usr/local/bin/ncid --no-gui  --program ncid-notify"'
                  these are the parameters that get sent to sh.exe:
           -c "/usr/local/bin/ncid: this is the path to the ncid script
           --no-gui: tells ncid not to have a gui --program ncid-notify: tells ncid to pass data to "ncid-notify" -f "Service to use notify service to send ncid messages to iPad":

 >> Optional string which contains the service description (the desc you see in the Services listing)

           -y ncidd: you COULD also add this line to add a service dependency with the ncidd service so that the ncidd service gets started automatically when you start ncid-notify.
 I don't do this, because strictly speaking, you could be running ncidd on a different computer.

 > - Likewise, to remove the ncid-notify service: cygrunsrv -R ncid-notify